- The Fun Things To Do

 Rating 7.9, Prices start from $31 for Double room

 Situated in Tagbilaran City and with Bohol is 3.9 km from the hotel.
 Belian Hotel offers on-site dining.
-Free shuttle service, this property also provides guests with a sun terrace.
 The accommodation offers a 24-hour front desk and free WiFi throughout the property.

 Blue Star Dive and Resort